Bed warmer

 A bed warmer or warming pan was a common household item in countries with cold winters, especially in Europe.
 It consisted of a metal container, usually fitted with a handle and shaped somewhat like a modern frying pan, with a solid or finely perforated lid.
 The pan would be filled with embers and placed under the covers of a bed, to warm it up or dry it out before use.

 Besides the risk of fire, it was recognized that the fumes from the embers were noxious.
-A doctor advised his readers to avoid bed warmers, or, if needed, replace the embers with hot sand.
+A doctor advised his readers in a publication of about 1790 to avoid bed warmers, or, if needed, replace the embers with hot sand.